saminur/ddi-ps3n/README.md

 # ddi-ps3n
 PS3N: Leveraging Protein Sequence-Structure Similarity for Novel Drug-Drug Interaction Discovery

-# ddi-ps3n
-PS3N: Leveraging Protein Sequence-Structure Similarity for Novel Drug-Drug Interaction Discovery

-# ddi-ps3n
-PS3N: Leveraging Protein Sequence-Structure Similarity for Novel Drug-Drug Interaction Discovery
+# PS3N: Leveraging Protein Sequence-Structure Similarity for Novel Drug-Drug Interaction Discovery

-# PS3N: Predicting Drug-Drug Interactions with Protein Similarity Networks

 ## Project Overview
 This repository contains the code and resources for our study on predicting drug-drug interactions (DDIs) using the PS3N model.
 Our approach leverages protein sequence and structure information to build a similarity network for identifying novel DDIs.
 Due to space constraints, data files are not included in the repository but will be provided upon request or in the reviewers' comment section.